Jelle's Marble Runs: Marbula One

 Marbula One is a series of circuit-based marble races, where marbles race multiple laps around a racetrack made of Quercetti Big Marbledrome tracks with custom paper stock add-ons, as well as a conveyor belt that returns all marbles back to the top.
 As its name suggests, this series is directly inspired by the Formula One motor racing championship.
 Each race event in this series is referred to as Grand Prix, hosted by a marble team, and includes a qualifying session to determine who will qualify for the main race event, as well as the starting grid.

 The first edition of Marbula One premiered in February 2020, shortly before the COVID-19 pandemic.
 Sixteen teams from the Marble League were invited to compete in the inaugural edition, which consisted of eight events.
 The qualifying session for this edition was a simple single-round session, with each marble given one flying lap to complete.
 The points system for this edition was also adopted directly from Formula One, including a bonus point for setting the fastest lap time during the main race event.

 Each subsequent edition of Marbula One has introduced new features, while also making changes to the existing features, with different qualifying formats and championship points systems for each edition.
 The third edition introduced a redesigned starting grid and conveyor belt to allow for up to 20 marbles to participate in each race.
 Marbula 1 Season 3 saw the first double time individual champion, with Red Eye of the Crazy Cat's Eyes, and Marbula 1 Season 4 saw a first double time team champion set by the Savage Speeders.
+In total, the Savage Speeders and the Crazy Cat's Eyes have two team championships each, while the O'rangers and the Hazers have one each.
+Red Eye is the most successful individual competitor, with three gold and two bronze finishes; Speedy from the Savage Speeders has a gold and a silver, Smoggy from the Hazers a gold and a bronze, and Momo from Team Momo has an individual gold.

 Marble Survival

 Marble Survival, formerly known as Marble Survival 100, is a survival competition held between all 32 teams in the Marble League competing to avoid elimination over a series of races.
 The first edition saw two weekly eliminations over seven races, with the format changing as more races passed and more teams were eliminated.
 The first edition was won by Sea of the Oceanics.
 The second edition took place from March to April 2025 with a new format, and was won by Pinky Panther from the Pinkies.
 Each race in the second edition had one elimination.
+In February 2026, a similar team event branded as Iron Marble was won by the Indigo Stars.